-Flashback to May 23rd of 1965 when it was announced in the press that famed artist Peter Hurd of New Mexico had been chosen to create the official likeness of then President Lyndon Johnson.
+Flashback to May 23rd of 1965 when it was announced in the press that famed artist Peter Hurd of New Mexico had been chosen to create the official likeness of then-President Lyndon Johnson.
 This news really shouldn’t have come as much of a surprise.
 The Johnson’s were big fans of Mr. Hurd’s work and had requested that two of his canvases be loaned to the White House for display.
 In addition, Hurd had previously painted a portrait of the President for a Time Magazine cover – he was crowned Time’s Man of the Year on January 1, 1965 – and the President and his wife were mostly happy with the results.
 Hurd indicated that he would have the new portrait completed within one year.

 Initially, Hurd was unsure as to what would appear in the portrait, other than the President.
 LBJ was well known for being a bit of a cowboy, but painting a man in a business suit with a western scene behind him made little sense.

-A couple of months later Hurd began work on the painting and expressed concern that the canvas that he chose may be a bit too large.
+A couple of months later Hurd began work on the painting and expressed concern that the canvas that he chose maybe a bit too large.
 “They haven’t said so in so many words, but I think that the Johnsons don’t want anything too big.”
 He continued, “I suspect that they don’t want people saying that those flamboyant Texans couldn’t do with a modest-sized portrait.”

 Hurd also commented as to how he found out that he had been chosen to paint the President.
 “My wife and I were invited to a White House bash for the President of South Korea.
 I got out my evening clothes, and they smelled of mothballs because we don’t use them down here at the ranch.
 I felt self-conscious as I stood by the President, and then he calmly dropped the bomb when he introduced me to the Korean President, ‘I want you to meet the man who’s going to do my portrait.’”

 LBJ may have chosen Hurd to do the painting, but that didn’t mean that he would cooperate.
 Lady Bird, the President’s wife, basically forced her husband to pose for the painting.
-For the first sitting, which took place at the LBJ ranch, Johnson was in deep discussion with then United Nations Ambassador Arthur Goldberg and kept jumping out of his seat and pacing the floor.
+For the first sitting, which took place at the LBJ ranch, Johnson was in deep discussion with then-United Nations Ambassador Arthur Goldberg and kept jumping out of his seat and pacing the floor.
 A portrait artist needs to study facial expressions, but Hurd could never get a good look because Johnson kept rubbing his chin and eyebrows.

 The second sitting occurred at Camp David, but LBJ was so exhausted that he fell asleep.
 All Hurd could see was the top of the President’s head.
-Total time between both sessions was about 50-minutes.
+The total time between both sessions was about 50-minutes.
 As a result, Hurd was forced to complete the painting from photographs.
 He even went as far as asking a nearby rancher with similar hands to be a stand-in for Johnson.
 The rancher drove 140 miles (225 km) round trip each day just so the artist could paint his hands.
 Hurd offered him another of his paintings in exchange for his modeling services.

 That April, after approximately 400 hours of work, the portrait was completed and shipped to the Johnson Ranch in Texas with strict instructions that it was not to be unpacked until the artist arrived.
 And, just like a child trying to grab a sneak peek beneath the wrapping of Christmas gifts, the Johnsons had the portrait immediately unwrapped.